MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/exe.md

 ---
-description: "Exe is the only symbol without either a lexical or class parent, as it represents the global scope of the .exe or .dll file."
+description: Exe is the only symbol without either a lexical or class parent, as it represents the global scope of the .exe or .dll file.
-title: "Exe"
+title: Exe
 ms.date: "11/04/2016"
 ms.topic: "reference"
 dev_langs: